Skip to menu Skip to content Skip to footer

 Background

-Methodologically, Selina adopts an interpretive, qualitative, and process-oriented approach, with a strong emphasis on in-depth fieldwork and comparative case analysis.
-Her current research focuses on the commercialisation and governance of synthetic biology in Australia, with particular attention to translational research infrastructures, stakeholder engagement, and public legitimacy in national research initiatives.
-She chairs the Commercialisation and Translation Advisory Committee at the ARC Centre of Excellence in Synthetic Biology and contributes to the Centre’s strategic thinking and external engagement.
+Selina’s current projects focus on the commercialisation and governance of synthetic biology and quantum technologies in Australia, with attention to translational research infrastructures, stakeholder coordination, and public legitimacy in national research initiatives.
+She chairs the Commercialisation and Translation Advisory Committee at the ARC Centre of Excellence in Synthetic Biology and contributes to the Centre’s strategic direction and external engagement.

-Selina holds a PhD in Management and Entrepreneurship from Imperial College London.
-During her doctoral studies, she conducted longitudinal fieldwork on the evolution of large-scale digital innovation initiatives in China as a visiting researcher at Tsinghua University, and worked extensively with early-stage ventures through the Imperial Enterprise Lab.
-Prior to academia, she held corporate and professional roles at DuPont in the United States and PwC in North America, experiences that continue to inform her interest in the lived realities of organisational and institutional change.
+She holds a PhD in Management and Entrepreneurship from Imperial College London.
+Her doctoral research examined the evolution of large-scale digital innovation initiatives in China, including longitudinal fieldwork conducted as a visiting researcher at Tsinghua University.
+Prior to academia, she held corporate and professional roles at DuPont and PwC in North America, experiences that continue to inform her interest in the lived realities of organisational and institutional change.

 Availability